mitotic/fifofum/doc/FMS-test.md

     ssh -L 8008:localhost:8008 user@remote
 ```

-- Run dynamical core in background and start web server (or use two
+- Run dynamical core in the background and start web server (or use two
-  terminal windows
+  terminal windows)

 ```sh
     mpirun -np 1 ./fms.x &